liuzhiqi71/Business-Data-Analysis-Projects/README.md

-It shows some python data analysis projests, welcome comments and suggestions!
+It showcases my data and business analysis projects, and I welcome any comments and suggestions!